Transega/Ecaas-Documentation/modules/data_access.rst

 i.
 Ensure the data has the correct map projection(s)

 ii.
 Checking polygons if then fall within farm boundaries.
-    *This was done by visualizing the data on a GIS tool, and having satellite imagery as the basemap, in some instances the drone imagery was used as the base image.*
+    *This was done by visualizing the data on a GIS tool, and having satellite imagery as the basemap.*

 iii.
 Editing polygons they may have inconsistenties with farm boundaries by looking at the base map.